-440A steel is a steel in the 440 family.
+440A steel is a steel in the 440 family which contains a variety of other metals with varying properties.
 The others include 440B, 440C, and the less common 440F.
 All the 440 steels are considered truly stainless, but 440A has the highest corrosion resistance of all because it contains the least amount of carbon.

 How 440A Compares to Other Steels

 Compared to other metals in the 440 family (ie. 440B and 440C), 440A has a slightly lower carbon content which makes it slightly softer.
 That means it can be sharpened easily and machined handily.
 Compared to other kinds of stainless steels, 440A is one of the most common for inexpensive knife blades as it is relatively cheap compared to higher quality steels.
 Many display only and replica weapons are made with 440A for this reason.
 Having said this, there are many higher-end knives that use 440A since it can be heated to a very high temperature to achieve higher hardness values.

 There are 440A knives that are priced lower, but that is due in part to the quality of the other parts of the knife (handle, fasteners, etc.) and name brand power.
 So, in some cases, price and stain resistance are the high points of this metal.
 Besides being used for display knives and swords, it is also a preferred choice for diving knives.
 Salt water has little corrosive effect on it.

 Downsides of 440A Steel